Types of Degrees Gerontology Majors Are Getting

 |Hispanic or Latino||55|

-Americans aren’t the only ones with an interest in Gerontology.
+Students from other countries are interested in Gerontology, too.
 About 21.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea